 Fiscal Year 2022 performance targets for travel reliability were established in Q2 of FY 2018, which were approved by LADOTD and FHWA.
-RPC staff will determine progress toward these targets and conduct an assessment of existing strategies.
+Staff will determine progress toward these targets and conduct an assessment of existing strategies.
 Results will be published in the annual "Regional Transportation Systems" report in the MTP (Q1).

-Product(s): Regional Transportation Systems Report Timeline: Ongoing.
+Regional Transportation Systems Report

+Ongoing.
 The Systems Report is developed and published in Q3.